Secured-Finance/contracts/CONTRIBUTING.md

 2. Create a new issue with your question
 3. Reach out to the maintainers

-Thank you for contributing to Secured Finance Stablecoin Contracts!
+Thank you for contributing to Secured Finance Contracts!